Time Travel

 In the 1960s, Philip K. Dick's The Man in the High Castle imagined an alternate history where Axis powers won World War II, and the United States is divided up under Nazi and Japanese rule.
 It is a dark, dystopian vision, which reminds its reader what almost came to pass.

 It is an observable principle.
-Due to the speed of their orbit, astronauts aboard the International Space Station will age slightly slower than people living on Earth.
+Due to the combination of their high-speed orbit and distance from Earth's mass, astronauts aboard the International Space Station (ISS) experience time dilation.

-Gravity also leads to time dilation, and this could have a major effect if a spaceship came close to a black hole.
-Again, time would slow for the astronauts on board – an idea explored in Christopher Nolan’s *Interstellar*.
+Gravity also results in time dilation.
+If a spaceship were to approach a black hole, time would slow significantly for the astronauts on board – an idea explored in Christopher Nolan’s Interstellar.

 Time dilation makes it theoretically possible for people to travel to the future.
 And according to the theory of general relativity, an object would start to move backward through time if it traveled faster than the speed of light.